 It's only a matter of time before it becomes common knowledge that vegan calcium is abundantly available in plant foods and that while dairy products do have a lot of calcium, the body has trouble assimilating animal protein and animal-based calcium into useable nutrients.
 Once the body begins to struggle getting calcium that way, it will instead steal calcium from your bones to satisfy its needs.

-for a complete breakdown of the negative consequences of eating dairy products.
+Check out Whitewash: The Disturbing Truth About Cow's Milk and Your Health for a complete breakdown of the negative consequences of eating dairy products.

 As a short summary below the food plate, the USDA food plate suggests that we balance our calories by enjoying our food but eating less and avoiding oversized portions.
 They also say to increase our fruit and vegetable intake, make at least half our grains whole, and to switch to fat-free or low-fat milk.
 And lastly, they recommend choosing soup, bread, and frozen meals with lower sodium numbers and drinking water instead of sugary drinks.